Call for Papers

 • Hotel Ariston **** www.hotelaristonpatioprague.cz – 5 minutes walk to VŠE

-There are many hotels in the city center, from which the university is accessible by walk (15–20 minutes) or by tram 5, 9, 15 and 26, as well as by subway (to Hlavní nádraží, line C – the red line), then by tram to Viktoria Žižkov or by walk by pedestrian underpass to W. Churchill Square.
+There are many hotels in the city center, from which the university is accessible by walk (15–20 minutes) or by tram 5, 9, 15 and 26, as well as by subway (to Hlavní nádraží, line C – the red line).

 Prague University of Economics and Business (VŠE)